-- 1. having regard to national and local strategic policies for the AONB and the coast and to the South Devon AONB Planning Guidance, - 2. safeguarding and enhancing local features that make a positive contribution to the landscape, particularly areas of green space, - 3. incorporating high quality landscaping which retains existing features, reinforces local landscape character, restores degraded landscapes, and provides mitigation from harm.
+- 1. having regard to the special qualities of the AONB in the area, particularly its high coastal character and sea views, and to the South Devon AONB Planning Guidance, - 2. safeguarding and enhancing local features that make a positive contribution to the landscape, particularly areas of green space, - 3. protecting the high coastal setting of the parish, including public views of the village from the sea and coast and public views of the sea and coast from the village, and - 4. incorporating high quality landscaping which retains existing features, reinforces local landscape character, restores degraded landscapes, and provides mitigation from harm.